 With its cheerful streets lined with merrily lit trees and quaint old world architecture draped in red ribbons and verdant green boughs, Victoria is a wonderful place to visit over the Christmas season.
 Downtown in particular sings with the holiday spirit, with shops offering locally made goodies perfect for gift giving, and daily activities sure to banish the Grinch in anyone.

 Centennial Square, in front of City Hall, is the epicenter of Victoria’s annual Christmas events.
 One year a small ice skating rink was erected, allowing for locals and visitors alike to take a turn gliding on skates, a real novelty in a city that rarely sees freezing temperatures.
-For 2013, a Ferris wheel has been set up to spin riders up and around for an unusual view of downtown.
+Back again for 2014 is a Ferris wheel that has been set up to spin riders up and around for an unusual view of downtown.